bhav-07/the_wall/README.md

 # The Wall
-An app similar to twitter made for the users to express their thoughts and feelings.Uses firebase as the backend and flutter for the frontend.
+An app similar to twitter made for the users to express their thoughts and feelings.
+Uses firebase as the backend and flutter for the frontend.

 ## Preview